rebcabin/tangledown/README.md

 </noweb>

-## Tangle It, Already!
+## <a href="tangle_already></a>Tangle It, Already!

 Ok, you saw at the top that the code in this here Markdown document, README.md, will read in all the lines in ... this here Markdown document, README.md.
 Bootstrapping!

 But you have to run something first.
-For that, I ran this once and provide `tangledown.py`.
+For that, I tangled the code manually just once and provide `tangledown.py` in the repository.

 <tangle file="tangledown.py">